Things to do in Seoul

 Useful information while traveling in Korea’s capital, from restaurants and night clubs to museums and ancient palaces (pdf)

-For more information, please visit : http://english.visitkorea.or.kr or http://www.visitseoul.net/.
+For more information, please visit : https://english.visitkorea.or.kr or https://www.visitseoul.net/.